The Bell Curve and the Likelihood of Events

 Understanding Normal Distribution

-Researchers can test a representative sample and use those results to predict the distribution of IQ scores across the entire population with reasonable accuracy.
+Researchers can therefore test a representative sample and use those results to predict the distribution of IQ scores across the entire population with reasonable accuracy.

 This is the power of understanding normal distribution.
 To visualize how this works, we use a Bell Curve.